 Cruising the Inside Passage, Alaska © About Luxury Cruising

 Main Street, Junneau, Alaska © About Luxury Cruising

-Southern Europe is the a great place for lovers of sun and sand and a cruise in the Mediterranean Sea is one of the best ways to enjoy this region.
+Southern Europe is the a great place for sun lovers and and a cruise in the Mediterranean Sea is one of the best ways to enjoy this region.
 It can be very hot in summer, so beware.
 The history and natural beauty of the region will leave you breathless and the culture is something to immerse yourself in.
 Each country is so different from the next.
-From the gorgeous Spain and Italy to Greece and the tiny islands of Corsica, Sardinia and Malta – Mediterranean cruises cover the main must see countries.
+From the gorgeous Spain and Italy to Greece and the tiny islands of Corsica, Sardinia and Malta.
+Mediterranean cruises cover the main must see countries.

 Eastern Mediterranean cruises generally include the Greek islands of Santorini, Mykonos and Crete and quite often take in Croatia.
 If you are looking at the Western Mediterranean, this includes destinations such as Rome, Venice, Sicily, Monte Carlo, St. Tropez and Barcelona.
 Stunning locations make it difficult to choose where to start.